-As previously mentioned, you must start the process of opening a new professional account before closing your previous account.
+As previously mentioned, you must start the process of opening a new business account before closing your previous account.
 A transition period is necessary.
 This way, the new account can be opened before the final switch is made.

 We recommend leaving some funds in the previous professional account to cover any pending transactions, such as uncashed checks, unprocessed debit charges, etc. Plus, you can use these funds to pay for any transactions that arise while waiting to receive your new payment methods.